black-sheep-dev/harbour-quartermaster/README.md

 ## Planned Features
 - Two-Factor authentication to get access token (Qt OAuth2 functionality needs at least Qt 5.8 / Sailfish OS 3.4 has antique Qt 5.6 libraries)
 - Autodetect Homeassistant instance in local network during setup
-- Device tracking with all available wifi networks (not only connected ones)
 - Encryption of API traffic (webhook api)
 - Websocket connection for live updates of entity states
 - Notifications from Homeassistant instance